Our Flat: Reviews

-Much interest is manifested in the appearance of Miss Emily Bancker and her company, at Grand Opera House, next Saturday night in Our Flat, one of the finest and most humerous farce comedies on the American stage.
+Much interest is manifested in the appearance of Miss Emily Bancker and her company, at Grand Opera House, next Saturday night in Our Flat, one of the finest and most humorous farce comedies on the American stage.

 The cast is headed by Miss Emily Bancker, who was the late Rosina Vokes' leading lady for two seasons and principle in Chas.
 Frohman’s original productions.
 Last year she was the star of “Gloriana.”
 Her success this season as Margery Sylvester has been phenomenal.